Caps of the Soviet Air Force

 Airborne officers would have worn an identical cap with their service uniform after 1963, when the Airborne Troops became part of the Air Force.

 After the dark blue parade uniform was abolished in 1958, the Ministry of Defense adopted khaki parade uniforms - to which this cap belongs.
 It is identical to the service cap of the period, but with the black strap replaced with gold cords.

 This 1956-dated cap was actually a hold-over from the 1955-1957 period during which it served as part of a service uniform.
 Even without the date mark, the dark khaki napped wool crown would have dated it prior to 1958.

 The two-piece emblem is also an older variant - with the cockade being heavy tombac (vice aluminum) and the wreath is stamped brass vice aluminum.
 As expected, the visor is black painted fiberboard and buttons are brass.
 As previously mentioned,

 after 1957 the wings on the crown were standard to all officers - not just flying officers.
 This same cap could also have been worn by an extended serviceman with his parade uniform.

-A conscript soldier (regardless of rank) or a cadet at an Air Force commissioning academy (Kursant in Russian) would have worn this as part of his parade-walking out uniform.
+A conscript soldier (regardless of rank) or a cadet at an Air Force commissioning academy (Kursant) would have worn this as part of his parade-walking out uniform.

 The rest of the cap is standard for the time - black oilcloth strap, brass buttons, enamel and brass-coated steel red star.
 Again - notice the smaller crown characterizing all caps until the larger model 1969 was introduced.